v0lia/ML-engine/README.md

 ## 🧩 Overview

 This repository provides a modular engine for building and experimenting with deep learning pipelines.
-It includes plug-and-play components, including:
+It contains plug-and-play components, including:
 - dataset preparation tools
 - several convolutional neural network architectures (e.g., LeNet, EfficientNet-B0)
 - training loop with customizable loss functions and optimizers